HipyCas/theme-parser/README.md

 # Theme parser for `lsfp`

+**This README file is outdated, take a look at the formal specification in [SPEC.md](https://github.com/HipyCas/theme-parser/blob/master/SPEC.md) instead.
+I am currently working on updating this README file, but the formal specification will always have precedence over this README.**

 This repository contains a simple theme parser for the command line tool [`lsfp`](https://github.com/The-Noah/lsfp).
 This code is located in this repository for testing and easier development, but after it is successfully tested, the code will be moved into the main repository.

 ## The theme file syntax